Mustang Coaching Staff

 Kruger was a member of the Mustangs wrestling team during the 2006-07, 2007-08, and 2008-09 seasons.

 Kruger graduated from Morningside in 2011 with majors in business administration and history.

 He is a 2006 graduate of Sheldon High School, where he had a 118-17 career record and was a two-time Lakes Conference champion.
 He won 41 consecutive matches during one stretch of his career and was named the Orabs’ Most Valuable Wrestler three times.

 Josh Hardman joined the Mustangs' coaching staff for the 2014-15 season.

 He was previously an assistant coach at South Dakota State University for four years and was a graduate assistant coach for the Jackrabbits from 2002-05.
 Hardman was also the head coach at GPAC rival Dakota Wesleyan for four seasons and an assistant coach at Manchester University for two seasons.

 Hardman is a 2000 graduate of Manchester, where he compiled a career record of 129-38 with 40 falls as a four-year letterwinner.
 He was a three-time NCAA Division III national qualifier and a two-time NCAA III All-American.
 Aside from his wrestling exploits, Hardman was also a three-year lettermen for Manchester's football team and a one-year letterwinner in track & field.

 Hardmen earned a master's degree in sport pedagogy from South Dakota State in 2004.

 Assistant Coach Kory Kistner

-Kory Kistner is in his first season as a Mustang assistant coach during the 2014-15 campaign.
+Former NAIA All-American Kory Kistner completed his first season as a Mustang assistant coach during the 2014-15 campaign.